Annual Dues Investment

 Proactive Policy Impact

-Successful "behind the scenes" influence with key leaders and staff on critical issues including data security, FHLB changes, SAFE Banking and CRA.
+Successful “behind the scenes” influence with key congressional leaders and staff on critical legislation including stablecoin and digital assets parity, data security and fraud protection, FHLB changes, and Congressional Review Act legislation to rescind harmful rules.

 Protecting Against Policy Threats

-Met with all 48 members of our Congressional delegation and key committees advocating on crucial public policy issues impacting credit unions.
+Met with all 48 members of our Congressional delegation and key committee staff to advocate on crucial public policy issues impacting credit unions and nurture relationships and support.

-Advocated for legislation including Board modernization, MBL cap flexibility, loan maturity limits, data protection, and CDFI transparency and funding.
+Secured introduction of legislation and sponsorships including board modernization, MBL cap flexibility, CTR / SAR threshold modernization, deposit insurance equity, loan maturity limits, data security and fraud protection, direct investment authority and CDFI transparency and funding.

 Election Engagement & Funding Support

-Engaged in election activities to support & advance credit union champions in key Congressional Districts, including financial support for 42 members of Congress.
+Engaged in election activities to support and advance credit union champions in key congressional districts, including financial support for 41 members of Congress across GoWest states.

 State Advocacy